anasneji2002/Housing_pricing/README.md

-# Machine Learning Project
+# Housing pricing

-This repository contains the implementation of a machine learning project designed for data processing, feature engineering, model training, evaluation, and visualization.
+This repository contains the implementation of a machine learning project designed for data processing, feature engineering, model training, evaluation, and visualization in order to predict the price of houses in Grand Tunis area.

 ---